mrohan2203/credit-default-prediction/README.md

 Payment variables: frequency and consistency of the payments.
 <img width="420" alt="image" src="https://github.com/mrohan2203/credit-risk-prediction/assets/70047636/277ea468-5299-4334-a880-16b088ca8063">

-xgb model:
+XGB model:
 Grid search resulted in 72 models, all tested for AUC.
 Increasing the number of trees by 300 in the search allows us to capture complex trends in data.
-Using a higher learning rate (0.5) allows smaller datasets to capture new information quickly.
+A higher learning rate (0.5) allows smaller datasets to capture new information quickly.
-By setting a tree depth limit as 4, we prevent overfitting, thereby avoiding complex trees and improving accuracy.
+By setting a tree depth limit of 4, we prevent overfitting, thereby avoiding complex trees and improving accuracy.
 Subsampling at a rate of 0.5 introduces a degree of randomness in the sample and also avoids having the possibility of overfitting, which is quite common at higher learning rates.
-Sample weights allows us to ensure that all imbalances in the dataset are reduced, resulting in a robust and accurate model.
+Sample weights allow us to ensure that all imbalances in the dataset are reduced, resulting in a robust and accurate model.
 <img width="507" alt="image" src="https://github.com/mrohan2203/credit-risk-prediction/assets/70047636/9deb3539-930e-4d83-b25d-ef1b878593db">

-nn model:
+NN model:
-Number of hidden layers regulates the complexity of model Number of nodes also regulates complexity of model Activation function tanh output range is [-1,1], while relu output range is [0, inf] Dropout specifies the percentage of nodes in the hidden layers that drop from the model to prevent overfitting.
+Number of hidden layers regulates the complexity of model.
+Number of nodes also regulates complexity of model.
+Activation function tanh output range is [-1,1], while relu output range is [0, inf].
+Dropout specifies the percentage of nodes in the hidden layers that drop from the model to prevent overfitting.
 Batch size is the size of each sample processed during an epoch.
 Larger batch size leads to faster processing times, but also overfitting.
 <img width="401" alt="image" src="https://github.com/mrohan2203/credit-risk-prediction/assets/70047636/32f960ed-d3a9-41b6-8a39-cc7f2a690973">